 Minis take part in two classes – a singing and drama/movement class building performance skills and an instrumental class to develop all-round musicianship skills.
 Students will take part in dynamic and engaging music theatre and movement, learn instrumental skills, benefit from increased confidence, and participate in exciting performances and develop strong team building skills.

 Year 2 – Students going into school year 2 will take part in the Autumn term instrumental tasters, alongside the I Can Sing!
-Mini group session, which replaces Red Choir and Red Improvisation.
+Mini group session.
 At the end of the Autumn term, students will then select which instrument they wish to learn for the Spring and Summer terms.
 Instrumental tasters and subsequent lessons will be 40 minute group lessons.
 If they do not wish to learn an instrument, students can choose to take a 30 minute group General Musicianship session for the two remaining terms.
 At the end of the academic year, having tried both options, they will then make the choice to join I Can Sing! or the CYMH Instrumental School as their main programme.
 If they join I Can Sing!, instrumental lessons are still available as additional one-to-one lessons.